Streatley hill is a short and steep climb from the village of Goring on the B4009, heading West.

 Strava – 100 hills version

 I’ve done Streatley hill back in 2004 and 2005 – without any particular distinction.
 After a long gap, I rode again in 2012.
-It made good preparation for that years National hill climb course on the Rake. – which is similar length and gradient.
+It made good preparation for that year’s National hill climb course on the Rake. – which is similar length and gradient.
+I seem to remember very small field sizes.
+Perhaps 10-20 riders.
+Since then hill climbs have become more popular and I would expect a really big entry for the National in 2020.
+(450 entrants)

 - I was second in 2.24.